CartoDB/carto-vl-training/training-v2/04-data-driven-styles.md

     `);
     ```

-    * the first parameter in the buckets function is the column name, which needs to be prepended with a $.
+    * The first parameter in the buckets function is the column name, which needs to be prepended with a $.
-    * the second parameter is an array of category names.
+    * The second buckets parameter is an array of category names.
 Since we're working with text values they need to be enclosed in quotes.
+    * The ramp function takes the whole buckets function as it's first parameter.
-    * the last parameter is an array of colors.
-Their order corresponds with the order of categories, so `Conservative Party` polygons will be blue.
+    * The second ramp parameter is an array of colors.
+Their order corresponds with the order of our bucket categories, so `Conservative Party` polygons will be blue.
       * We don't need quotes around [named colors](https://htmlcolorcodes.com/color-names/).

     Now our map should look like this: